evandroaragao/challenge-sre-cloud/terraform/README.md

 * Configure your <code>AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY</code> local variables.
 * All the inputs are configured in <code>main.tf</code> file as locals.
 You can use the default values or change them as your needs.
 <br>(__IMPORTANT__): If you choose to use your own SSH keys, you must save the private key on <code>/terraform</code> folder and rename it to <code>challenge-key.pem</code>.</br>
-* Navigate to the terraform folder and run the terraform init command.
+* Navigate to the terraform folder and run the terraform init command.<pre><code>terraform init</code></pre>
-<pre><code>terraform init</code></pre>
-* Run terraform apply command to deploy the resources.
+* Run terraform apply command to deploy the resources.<pre><code>terraform apply</code></pre>
-<pre><code>terraform apply</code></pre>
 * After all resources been deployed, you will receive outputs.
-Copy the URL of the <code>Cloudfront Distribution Domain Name</code>.
-This will be the URL to access the web application via HTTP and HTTPS.
+Copy the URL of the <code>Cloudfront Distribution Domain Name</code>. __This will be the URL to access the web application via HTTP and HTTPS, as requested by the challenge.__

 ## How to update the binary

-* Log-in into the EC2 instance.
+* Access the EC2 instance via SSH.
 To do that, follow these steps:
   1. Get the IP Address in the output <code>Instance public IP</code>
   2. Navigate to <code>terraform</code> folder
+  3. Run the following command changing "IP-ADDRESS" by the instance's public IP. <pre><code>ssh -i challenge-key.pem ec2-user@"IP-ADDRESS" -p 22022</code></pre>
+  4. Create a new version of your <code>main.go</code> file.
+  5. Run the following script to build and deploy a new container with your new code. <pre><code>sudo /application/update_binary.sh</code></pre>
+  6. Validate the application by accessing the <code>Cloudfront Distribution Domain Name</code> that you have taken in the terraform outputs.

+## How to revert the application to the original state
+* Access the EC2 instance via SSH.
+To do that, follow these steps:
+  1. Get the IP Address in the output <code>Instance public IP</code>
+  2. Navigate to <code>terraform</code> folder
-  3. Run <code>ssh -i challenge-key.pem ec2-user@"IP-ADDRESS" -p 22022</code> Changing "IP-ADDRESS" by the instance's public IP.
+  3. Run the following command changing "IP-ADDRESS" by the instance's public IP. <pre><code>ssh -i challenge-key.pem ec2-user@"IP-ADDRESS" -p 22022</code></pre>
+  4. Run this command to stop and delete the current docker container. <pre><code>sudo docker rm $(sudo docker stop $(sudo docker ps -a -q --filter name=challenge-app --format="{{.ID}}"))</code></pre>
+  5. Run this Ansible playbook to redeploy the first version of the application. <pre><code>sudo ansible-playbook /ansible-playbooks/playbook.yml</code></pre>
+  6. Validate the application by accessing the <code>Cloudfront Distribution Domain Name</code> that you have taken in the terraform outputs.

 ## Requirements